-Power of Attorney in Pakistan (abbreviated to POA) are very common documents but are substantially powerful documents also.
+Power of Attorney in Pakistan (abbreviated to POA) are very common document but are substantially powerful document also.
 In this article, we will guide you on what a Power of Attorney in Pakistan is, the different types, how to cancel them, and how to take action against fraudulent use of them.

 We will also guide Overseas Pakistanis on how to prepare their documents whilst they’re abroad, and things to consider before designating a Power of Attorney in Pakistan.
 If you are unsure about anything, you can always reach out to us for further information and advice.